-Join one of our open workshops in London in 2018 or hold a workshop in your offices from our special offer range.
-Workshops run January to May 2018.
+Join one of our open workshops in London in 2018 or hold a workshop in your offices this summer from our special offer range.
+See all workshops

 » Read more

-Jan to March (special offer) – Presenting, Pitching, Speaking in Public
+July to September (Summer offer) – Presenting, Pitching, Speaking in Public

-Jan to March (special offer) – Personal Impact
+July to September (Summer offer) – Personal Impact

 Few of us need any convincing that we’re living in a multicultural world and yet most of us rarely think about communications in ‘cultural’ terms until an issue like this one strikes: ‘We can’t work with them!’, was the shout from the London and New York offices.